Midnight Sun (2018 film): Plot

-Katie begins to experience twitches in her finger, which prevents her from playing the guitar.
-She also ignores Charlie's messages, as she does not want to hurt him.
-Jack eventually convinces Katie to speak to Charlie, who still wants to be with Katie and does not care about her condition.
-Katie goes to Charlie's swim meet with the Berkeley coach, and they hang out at the house with Morgan and Jack.
+Jack eventually convinces Katie to speak to Charlie, who still wants to be with her and does not care about her condition.
+She goes to Charlie's swim meet with the Berkeley coach, and they hang out at the house with Morgan and Jack.

 Charlie takes Katie out one night, and surprises her by booking a recording session, where she sings a song she wrote for him.
 Soon after, while hanging out at her house, Charlie mentions that he has to visit the boat for the last time, which he has been hired to take care of the whole summer.

-Katie, fearing that she is going to die, remembers the time Charlie told her that he wished they could sail together, and convinces Jack to let her go with Charlie, despite it being during the day.
+Katie, knowing that she is going to die, remembers the time Charlie told her that he wished they could sail together, and convinces Jack to let her go with him, despite it being during the day.
 Katie sails with Charlie, feels the sunlight, and spends her final moments with him, dying shortly thereafter.

-Some time later, Charlie goes to Katie's house, where he bids farewell to Jack as he is going to pursue his swimming dreams.
-Jack tells Charlie that Katie wanted him to keep the notebook.
-Charlie is setting out, when he listens to Katie's song on the radio and reads the heartfelt message which Katie wrote for him in the notebook.
-In the letter, Katie tells Charlie to watch for the new things which are coming his way and to look up in the sky and to always remember that she loves him.
+Some time later, Charlie goes to Katie's house, where he bids farewell to Jack as he is going to pursue his swimming dreams at Berkeley.
+Jack tells Charlie that Katie is who convinced the recruiter to come to the meet and also wanted him to keep the notebook.

+As Charlie is setting out, when he listens to Katie's song on the radio he reads the heartfelt message that Katie wrote for him in the notebook.
+In it, Katie tells Charlie to watch for the new things that are coming his way and to look up in the sky and always remember that she loves him.